wingkwong/leetcode-the-hard-way/solutions/1900-1999/1996-the-number-of-weak-characters-in-the-game-medium.md

         int maxDefense = 0;
         // sort properties with custom sort comparator sort(p.begin(), p.end(), [](const vector<int>& x, const vector<int>& y) {
-            // if the attack is same, then sort defense in descending order
+            // if the attack is same, then sort defense in ascending order
-            // otherwise, sort attack in in ascending order return x[0] == y[0] ? x[1] < y[1] : x[0] > y[0];
+            // otherwise, sort attack in in descending order return x[0] == y[0] ? x[1] < y[1] : x[0] > y[0];
         });
-        for (auto& x : p) {
+        // by doing so, we don't need to compare starting from the back for (auto& x : p) {
             // x[1] is defense of properties[i]
             // if it is less than current maxDefense, then it means it is a weak character